flybywiresim/docs/docs/start/perf-tips.md

 Change the settings listed below:

 - Power management mode - `Prefer maximum performance`
+- Texture Filtering Quality - `High Performance`
+    - This setting may mean you lose a small amount of quality in textures with the benefit of more FPS, you can experiment with this to achieve an acceptable balance.
 - Vertical Sync - `On`
-    - Add about Gsync
-- Texture Filtering Quality - `High Performance`
-    - This setting may mean you loose a small amount of quality in textures with the benefit of more FPS, you can experiment with this to get an acceptable balance.
+    - If you have a G-SYNC compatible monitor, set Monitor Technology to `G-SYNC Compatible`

+Make sure to press `Apply` to save these settings.

 !!! info "Global Settings"